-A number of bills have been filed in the Senate aimed at protecting women from harassment and rape, including proposals to more strictly prohibit and penalize gender-based online violence, increasing the age of statutory rape from 12 years old to 18 years old, and penalizing peer-sexual harassment15.
-There are initiatives from organizations such as CAT-WAP to propose an anti-prostitution bill which would, with finality, focus on punishing the perpetrators and caring for the prostituted women and girls.
+A number of bills have been filed in the Senate aimed at protecting women from harassment and rape, including proposals to more strictly prohibit and penalize gender-based online violence, increasing the age of statutory rape from 12 to 18 years old, and penalizing peer-sexual harassment (Senate of the Philippines 2016).
+There are initiatives from organizations such as the Coalition Against Trafficking in Women - Asia Pacific to propose an antiprostitution bill that would, with finality, focus on punishing the perpetrators and caring for the prostituted women and girls.

-A key insight from NGOs at the frontlines of human trafficking and VAWC advocacy, policy, and response/rescue is that the government needs to pay closer attention to the plight of girl children in all aspects of gender development.
-Often the policy responses speak broadly of women (adult) and children (both male and female), and in general since the lens has been disproportionately on enforcement and penalizing perpetrators, the side of victims (protection and care) is often neglected.
+A key insight from NGOs at the front lines of human trafficking and VAWC advocacy, policy, and response/rescue is that the government needs to pay closer attention to the plight of female children in all aspects of gender development.
+Often, the policy responses speak broadly of women (adult) and children (both male and female) in general since the lens has been disproportionately focused on enforcement and penalizing perpetrators, and the side of the victims (protection and care) is often neglected.

-Across the legislative landscape and agenda for future bills, NGO leaders of women's groups note that the focus is largely on the side of law enforcement and penalization of violations, and not as much of prevention.
+Across the legislative landscape and agenda for future bills, NGO leaders of women's groups note that the focus is largely on the side of law enforcement and penalization of violations, and not as much on prevention.
 There is a notable absence of legislative moves to incorporate more preventive programs, institutions, and support mechanisms against human trafficking, VAWC, and harassment.
-Moreover, once the laws are passed, implementation itself is heavy on enforcement (i.e. capture, investigation, prosecution) and light on victim care, the latter includes social service provision to victims in the form of shelters, health and counseling, and livelihood for reintegration.
-These services are provided for in laws, but there is little resource allocation and skills-training to ensure proper implementation.
+Moreover, once the laws were passed, implementation, itself, has been heavy on enforcement (i.e., capture, investigation, and prosecution) and light on victim care-social service provision to victims in the form of shelter, health and counseling, and livelihood for reintegration.
+The law provides for these services.
+However, there is little resource allocation and skills training to ensure proper implementation.

-Outside of gender-based violence and harassment, there are important measures to pursue which would improve the state of female empowerment.
-These are included in the agenda of the Philippine Commission for Women (PCW).
-Key ones include the adoption of divorce in the Family Code, a women's political participation and representation law, and amending the Family Code provision on legal separation.
+Outside of gender-based violence and harassment, there are important measures to pursue that would improve the state of female empowerment.
+These are included in the PCW agenda.
+Key measures include the adoption of divorce in the Family Code, the creation of laws on women political participation and representation, women's political participation and representation law, and the amendment of the Family Code provision on legal separation.

-6.2.
 Improving the quality and quantity of female participation in the workforce